 What is Web Accessibility?

-The World Wide Web Consortium created the Web Accessibility Initiative (WAI) that set out guidelines that have been widely adopted globally to ensure that best practices are in place to make the web accessible to all individuals.
-This set of recommendations, the Web Content Accessibility Guidelines (WCAG), are regularly updated as new ideas come into play and technology changes.
+The World Wide Web Consortium created the Web Accessibility Initiative (WAI) that set out guidelines (WCAG) that have been widely adopted globally to ensure that best practices are in place to make the web accessible to all individuals.

 Digital Accessibility Defined